Nice to meet you.

 • More personal: A physical letter tends to carry a more personal appeal to it than an email on a computer screen.
 This is especially true if your organization takes the time to write and/or sign your thank-you letters by hand!

 • Physical reminder: Many people hold on to letters for days after they’re received, whether that’s sitting on a countertop or clipped to a refrigerator.
 That way, your letter works as a constant reminder of your organization and the work that you’re doing.
-Plus, studies show that an individual is more likely to remember something written on paper than on a screen!
+Plus, an individual is more likely to remember something written on paper than on a screen!

 Email